bigjosh/Move38-Arduino-Platform/docs/apilite.md

 [Blinks API Reference](api.md) - a reference with function parameters

-[API Source Code](https://github.com/Move38/Move38-Arduino-Platform) - absolute truth (would I lie about something like that? 🙂 )
+[API Source Code](https://github.com/Move38/Move38-Arduino-Platform) - absolute truth (would I lie about something like that?)

 ## Display